rotki/docs/usage-guides/data-management/assets.md

 5. You have to specify the token kind.
 6. And here add the underlying token's weight.
 7. Here you can edit or delete underlying token address/weights.
 Note: The weight of the underlying tokens should add up to 100%.

+Two further optional fields appear depending on the asset type:

+- `Forked`: the asset this one forked from.
+Shown for asset types other than `EVM Token`.
+- `Rebasing token`: a switch to enable for tokens whose balance changes over time without transfer events.
+Shown for `EVM Token` assets that are not NFTs.

 > [!NOTE]
 > Underlying tokens only apply to asset type of `EVM Token`.